-A few months ago, I started finding it hard to concentrate on work.
+After switching from a Java developer to DevOps Engineer role, I started finding it hard to concentrate on work.
 I was constantly exhausted, losing sleep, and vulnerable to the slightest bit of stress.
 At first, I just blamed work anxiety but then I realised it was much bigger than that – I was suffering from depression.
 This had a major impact on both my professional and personal life.
 Here are some of the steps I took to prioritise my mental health and strike a better work-life balance.

-I started working as a Java developer in 2015 and over the last few months, I’ve transitioned into more of a DevOps Engineer role.
 I was good at coding, but I really struggled to enjoy the work I did.
 I constantly felt under pressure to perform well in a job that never really fit my personality.

 I started getting panic attacks more regularly and bursting into tears during meetings for no particular reason.
 Not surprisingly, I needed to take more sick days than usual, and it started heavily impacting my deliverables and my productivity.